1. What is a smart ring and what do they do?

 • Color options: Black, silver, gold

-The RingConn smart ring, a recent entrant in the smart ring market, is a serious alternative to competitors like the Oura Ring.
+The RingConn smart ring, a recent entrant in the market, is a serious alternative to the Oura.

-Crowdfunded with over $1 million in 2023, the one-off $279/£220 price tag has no ongoing subscription, which puts it on par with the likes of the Circular Ring Slim and Ultrahuman Ring Air.
+Crowdfunded with over $1 million in 2023, the one-off $279/£220 price tag has no ongoing subscription, putting it on par with the Circular Ring Slim and Ultrahuman Ring Air.

 The design mirrors the sleekness of the Oura Ring, with a titanium build, and various color options.